PeterSLee40/Machine_Learning_GT_CS4641/README.md

 # Machine_Learning_GT_CS4641
 Software Written for CS 4641 Fall 2018 at Georgia Tech.
-Each Folder is a project for the class.
+Each Folder is a project for the class containing a report, the source code, and a readme.txt file describing the tech stack.

 Project 1: Supervised Learning and experimenting with different techniques such as Neural Networks and SVM's